shayne007/job-hunting-assistant/README.md

 ## Key Tech Highlight
 - LLM's superpower to optimizing text structure
 - RAG statege to supply rich context for LLM
+- RAG summary content to limit tokens sent to LLM
 - MCP Server to provide the tools LLM need when to take actions

 ## System Architecture